Japan's broadcasting scene is technologically advanced and lively, with public and commercial media in keen competition.

 Five TV companies, including public NHK, run national terrestrial networks.
 Most of NHK's funding comes from licence fees.
 Many millions of viewers subscribe to satellite and cable pay TV.

 News, drama, variety shows and sport - especially baseball - have big audiences.
 Imported TV shows are not widely shown, but Western influences are apparent in domestic TV fare.

-Line, co-developed between Japan and Korea, is by far the leading social and messaging application.
-Facebook and Instagram are widely used.
+Line, co-developed by Japan and Korea, is by far the leading social and messaging application.
+YouTube, Twitter, Facebook and Instagram are widely used.

 - NHK - public, operates news/speech-based Radio 1, cultural/educational Radio 2, classical music-based FM Radio, external service Radio Japan